When you bend EMT pipe, it’s very important you REAM the pipe (also known as deburring).

 - Different Types of Pipe Reamers

-What is a Pipe Reamer?
+What is an EMT Pipe Reamer?

 We electricians use a deburring tool (reamer) to smooth out sharp edges of conduit to allow for a smooth edge before putting on connectors or couplings as we bend pipe.
 We will then pull our wires into the EMT pipe!

-After my many attempts of trying different tools to ream EMT pipe, I finally decided to buy this Hand Reamer by Klein Tools.
+After many attempts of trying different tools to ream EMT pipe, I finally decided to buy this Hand Reamer by Klein Tools.
 (It also reams 1/2″, 3/4″, and 1″ EMT pipe).

 If you bend a lot of pipe, it sped up my workflow tremendously.
 You just put it in the pipe, twist it back and forth a couple times, check if it’s smooth with your finger, and you’re good to go.